 As a SMISA member you will be able to help shape the direction of the club – we will expect your views and priorities to be reflected in how the club is run.
 And of course you will need to remain a SMISA member to have a vote on SMISA decisions – whether that is voting on where SMISA money should be invested, who will represent you on the SMISA committee, or on any club decisions which SMISA members are asked to vote on.
 Plus, once we own the club, SMISA will review the existing benefits package we offer to members to see if we can find new ways to reward you for your support and bring you closer to the club.

 We will need £331,000 for the share purchase.
 However we won’t trigger the purchase at that point – we don’t want to buy the club with nothing in the bank as a rainy-day fund.
-We estimate doing the summer of 2021 would give an initial cash reserve of somewhere between £50,000 and £100,000 – which we will give a degree of protection for the club.
+We estimate doing the summer of 2021 would give an initial cash reserve in the region of £100,000 – which we will give a degree of protection for the club.